The Salvator Mundi

 Louvre Museum, Paris

 The Mona Lisa is perhaps the most famous painting in history.
-It has been displayed in various exhibitions worldwide and is housed in the Louvre Museum in Paris, where it draws thousands of visitors daily.
+It has been displayed in various exhibitions worldwide and is housed in the Louvre Museum in Paris, which draws thousands of visitors daily.

 History of the Painting’s Exhibitions